 Up to 2,500,000 shares of our common stock were originally authorized for issuance under the Omnibus Plan.
-As of October 1, 2007, 1,725,543 had been issued under the Omnibus Plan and there remained for issuance 774,457 shares.
-We are proposing increasing that amount by 2 million shares, which will result in a current total of 2,774,457 shares that may be granted under the Omnibus Plan.
-Note that, as discussed below, we are terminating another plan under which 750,844 shares currently could be issued upon the exercise of options.
-We intend in the future to make grants and awards solely from the Omnibus Plan.
+As of October 1, 2008, 1,804,960 had been issued or reserved under the Omnibus Plan and there remained for issuance 695,040 shares.
+We are proposing increasing that amount by 1 million shares, which will result in a current total of 1,695,040 shares that may be granted under the Omnibus Plan.
 This number may be adjusted for changes in our capital structure, such as a stock split.
 The following shares of common stock also will be available again for grant under the Omnibus Plan:

-- those related to awards which terminate by expiration, forfeiture, cancellation or otherwise without the issuance of shares; - those that are settled in cash in lieu of common stock; and - those that are used by a participant for payment of the purchase price of common stock upon exercise of an option or for withholding taxes due as a result of that exercise.
+- those related to awards which terminate by expiration, forfeiture, cancellation or otherwise without the issuance of shares; - $\cdot\,$ those that are settled in cash in lieu of common stock; and - those that are used by a participant for payment of the purchase price of common stock upon exercise of an option or for withholding taxes due as a result of that exercise.